 YOU, THE READER!
 READING THIS ARTICLE!
 I AM SPEAKING TO YOU!
 YES YOU!!

 You are – one level of reality.
 I, writing this article down – another, less real.
 The Devil – even less real, but all is relative.
 Are you reading for amusement?
 No?
-You have some serious amusement in reading?
-You don’t mind reading of peoples confusion between real and unreal, but when you close this page from the X button above, what then?
-You must take up your own life.
+You have some serious amusement in reading then?
+You don’t mind reading of peoples confusion between real and unreal, but when you close this page from the X button on the top right corver of your browser, what then?
+You must take up your own life?
 Real or unreal?
 The intellect pretends to be sincere, pretends to question everything, but the arm-chair you are sitting in, the desk, the PC or the laptop, the drawers, the carpet, the central heating system, or the fire you’ve just kindled to warm yourself up in that cold and harsh winter night… you don’t question their existence, nor the work you must do tomorrow and the day after.
-The intellect can go off on infinite and preposterous voyages, but you, “the being”, the personality, have to go forward along your destiny.
+The intellect can go off on infinite and preposterous voyages, but you, “the being”, the personality, have to go forward towards your destiny.
 What Mckenna would call “Your Transcendental Object at The End of Time”.

 Let us compare evil to the clatter of a bell.
 Remove it and the bell is completely silent.
 Not manifested.
 Good and evil, what are they? …the Devil asks.
 When man is uncivilized, his good and evil are completely arbitrary.
 His gods are immoral and his devils are only graveyard bodies.
 As he learns to use his reason, he sorts out good from evil.
 But where does it end?
 Man does not reason himself towards God, or towards becoming a god himself, but only into the position of a donkey, starving between two equal loads of hay.
 The notions of good and evil evaporate.
 He finds himself in his room, staring at the wall, and if “another” exists, then he is like “this one”.
 A shabby vulgar, with old and, worn-out trousers, a brim hat and devoid of all manners and sense of reality.
 This is the end of The Great God called “Reason”, when man goes far enough.
 In eternity, a dusty room with cobwebs…the Devil, a human being or a projection in time?
 And what about Heaven?
 Perhaps it lies behind time itself.
 Where an idle wind blew around an empty throne, and stirred the heavy curtains on the walls.
 And what about belief?
 It is not what man usually possesses.
 Spiritual starvation has made him sick and afraid of his own existence.
 If man can recover from his “terrifying insight” and find belief, he may become more passionately religious than the average “meat golem” passing you by on the street.
 He will believe with the unwavering certainty of one who has been lost for a long, long time, and is determined never to be lost again.